StudiousSteve/python-get-weather/README.md

 ## Python Tiny API

-Lightweight Python Application Programming Interface (API) built ontop the National Weather Service (NWS) Web API.
+Python API built for the National Weather Service (NWS) Web API.

+Python Tiny API is a lightweight python application programming interface built using fastapi.
+Under the hood, it calls the National Weather Service Web API.
+It uses Swagger to document api endpoint information.